-Looking for a new and novel dish to serve for Christmas?
+Looking for a new and novel dish to serve for Christmas instead of the traditional roast turkey?
 Here it is!
 Combine half a chicken with half a duck!
 This gives you the benefit of both.
 Cooking the poultry combo at a relatively low temperature does justice to both and gives you a juicy tender chicken and a more robust flavoured duck all in one.

 YOU WILL NEED

 - 1 x 100 g Ina Paarman’s Poultry Stuffing Mix

 - olive oil